anfibiacreativa/componentizejs-test/readme.md

 ### Create the WIT and JS files

-Noe we're going to create a WIT file called `hello.wit`.
+Now we're going to create a WIT file called `hello.wit`.
 WIT stands for WebAssembly Interface Types and it's a file that describes the interface of a WebAssembly module.
 Copy and paste the following code to it.

 ```wasm
 default world hello {